|

 camera, for the Daguerreotype process, was taken west in 1842 by

-John Charles Fremont, and no photographs survive from that occasion.
+John Charles Fremont, but no known photographs survive from that occasion.

 before 1840.
-The three greats are George Catlin, Karl Bodmer and Alfred Jacod Miller.
+Three greats were George Catlin, Karl Bodmer and Alfred Jacob Miller.

-Their sketches and paintings are historically valuable and personally satisfying.
+Their sketches and paintings are accurate, historically valuable, and artistically satisfying too.

 George Catlin and His Indian Gallery by George Catlin, Brian W. Dippie,